gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-tf-logs-to-json`
 **Environment Variable**: `TERRAGRUNT_TF_JSON_LOG` (set to `true`)

-When this flag is set, Terragrunt will wrap Terraform output in JSON log messages, works only with `--terragrunt-json-log` flag.
+When this flag is set, Terragrunt will wrap Terraform `stdout` and `stderr` in JSON log messages.
+Works only with `--terragrunt-json-log` flag.